 DNN models are known for their powerful feature extraction, representation, and classification capabilities.
 However, the large number of parameters and the need for a large training data set make it hard to interpret the behavior of these models.
 The fact that an increasing number of security-critical systems rely on DNN models in real-world deployments raises numerous robustness and security questions.
 Indeed, DNN models have been shown to be vulnerable against imperceivable perturbations to input samples which can be misclassified by manipulating the network weights~\cite{szegedy2013intriguing,goodfellow2014explaining,nguyen2015deep}.

-Emboldened by recent physical fault injection attacks, e.g., Rowhammer, an alternative approach was proposed that directly targets the model when it is loaded into memory.
+Emboldened by recent physical fault injection attacks such as Rowhammer, an alternative approach was proposed that directly targets the model when it is loaded into memory.
 There are two advantages of this attack: \begin{enumerate} \item Alternative approaches assume modifications are introduced to the model, either during distribution as part of a repository or after installation.
 Such malicious tampering may be challenging to implement in practice and can easily be detected.

-\item In contrast, a Rowhammer based attack can remain \textit{stealthy} since the model is only modified in real-time while running in memory, and no input modification is required.
+\item In contrast, a Rowhammer-based attack can remain \textit{stealthy} since the model is only modified in real-time while running in memory, and no input modification is required.
 Once the program is unloaded from memory, no trace of the attack remains except misclassified outputs. \end{enumerate}

-Recently, \cite{hong2019terminal,yao2020deephammer} showed that flipping a few bits in DNN model weights in memory, while succeeding in achieving misclassification, has the side-effect of significantly reducing the accuracy.
+Recently, \cite{hong2019terminal,yao2020deephammer} showed that flipping a few bits in DNN model weights in memory while succeeding in achieving misclassification has the side-effect of significantly reducing the accuracy.
 Other works \cite{liu2017fault, bai2021targeted} addressed this problem by tweaking only a minimum number of model weights that makes a DNN model misclassify a chosen input to a target label.
-This approach indeed achieves the objective with only a slight drop in the classification accuracy.
+This approach indeed achieves the objective with only a slight drop in classification accuracy.

 Nevertheless, whether a practical attack such as injecting a backdoor to DNNs can indeed be achieved in a realistic and stealthy manner using Rowhammer in hardware is still an open question.
 Earlier approaches assume that Rowhammer can flip bits with perfect precision in the memory.
-This is far from what we observe in reality: only a small fraction of the memory cells are vulnerable, see Section \ref{sec:profiling} for further details.
-Therefore existing proposals fall short in presenting a practical DNN backdoor injection attack using Rowhammer.
+This is far from what we observe in reality: only a small fraction of the memory cells are vulnerable; see Section \ref{sec:profiling} for further details.
+Therefore existing proposals fall short of presenting a practical DNN backdoor injection attack using Rowhammer.
 This motivates us to reconsider the backdoor injection process under new constraints, including the training algorithms.